Doctoral training and HDR

 • at least half of the professors or equivalent ;

-• the President of the Jury is a Professor or equivalent rank.
+• the Chairman of the Jury is a Professor or equivalent.

-The thesis director participates in the Jury but does not take part in the decision, he/she is considered as an "internal member" to establish the composition of the Jury.
+The thesis director participates in the Jury but does not take part in the decision-making process.
+He or she is considered an "internal member" for the purposes of establishing the composition of the Jury.

-In the case of a co-supervision of a thesis, the choice of rapporteurs and the composition of the jury must respect the agreement between the partner universities.
+In the case of a co-tutored thesis, the choice of referees and the composition of the jury must comply with the agreement between the partner universities.

 After the defense